idec2021/Edinburgh/docs/documentation/notebook.md

 13/09/2021

-1. Azo-xylan screening – nothing happens (leave in 37°C leave for 2 days)
-2. SeSaM – optimize the original protocol (see our team protocol)
+-Azo-xylan screening – nothing happens (leave in 37°C leave for 2 days) -SeSaM – optimize the original protocol (see our team protocol)

 - PCR FB Cex with dATPaS and fragment DNA with iodine (8 reactions)
 - QIAGEN purification (8 reactions)